Dodgers vs. Cubs: Betting Trends, Records ATS, Home/Road Splits

 Dodgers vs. Cubs: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Drew Smyly takes the mound for the Chicago Cubs on Friday at Wrigley Field against Mookie Betts and the Los Angeles Dodgers.
-First pitch is at 2:20 PM ET.
+Cody Bellinger and the Chicago Cubs hit the field on Saturday at Wrigley Field against Dustin May, who is the named starter for the Los Angeles Dodgers.
+First pitch is set for 2:20 PM ET for the third game of a four-game series.

 Rep your team with officially licensed Dodgersgear!
 Head to Fanatics to find jerseys, shirts, and much more.